Introducing our new Postdocs and Fellows Champion - Claudia Contini

 We are pleased to announce that Dr Claudia Contini has been appointed as Postdoc and Fellows Champion for Life Sciences.

 The new post aims to support postdocs and early career researchers in many ways, including representing their views to leadership, helping them set up social and career-focused events, accessing financial support from the department or faculty, and linking them to wider Imperial initiatives.
-Postdocs and fellows can you engage Postdoc and Fellow Development Centre (PFDC) and there is also a recently refreshed postdoc committee in place.
+Postdocs and fellows can engage with Postdoc and Fellow Development Centre (PFDC) and there is also a recently refreshed postdoc committee in place.

 Dr Contini is currently a BBSRC Discovery Fellow and Lecturer in the Department of Life Sciences.
 Her research group interests lie in the field of bottom-up synthetic biology with a focus on the design of synthetic life-like systems that mimic biological properties and functions for biotechnological and biomedical applications.